sahilseth/params/README.md

 ## Rationale
 > Setting/loading and extracting various options from/into the R environment

-> A package level alternative for `options` and `getOptions`, to prevent cluterring the space.
+> A package level alternative for `options` and `getOptions`, to prevent cluttering the space.

 ## Main Features